Island Hopping Extravaganza

 You then venture through Fort William and under the shadow of Ben Nevis, which at 1,344 meters is the highest mountain in the British Isles.

 We continue through the Great Glen, a natural fault in the earth’s crust that runs through Scotland.
-From here, you travel north to the picturesque fishing village of Plockton*.
+From here, we'll take you to your overnight accommodation at the Balmacara Hotel, a lovely four star hotel with a classic Scottish view of Loch Alsh.
 You’re dropped off at your accommodation in the early evening.

 Day 7